-Plan Details Fire is a combustion that releases heat, light, and various reaction products.
+Plan Details Fire Details Fire is a combustion that releases heat, light, and various reaction products.
 It starts with an ignition point where flames are produced.
 The flame is the visible portion of the fire.
 Fire causes physical damage and environmental damage through burning, hazard to human life and animals through burns; property damage; atmospheric pollution; and water contamination.
 Fire in certain circumstances has a positive effect when fire is applied to stimulating growth and maintaining ecological systems.
-Fire If fire removes protective vegetation, heavy rainfall may lead to an increase in soil rire erosion by water.
+If fire removes protective vegetation, heavy rainfall may lead to an increase in soil erosion by water.
 Also, when vegetation is burned, the nitrogen it contains is released into the atmosphere, unlike elements such as potassium and phosphorus which remain in the ash and are quickly recycled into the soil.
 This loss of nitrogen caused by a fire produces a long-term reduction in the fertility of the soil, which only slowly recovers as nitrogen is "fixed" from the atmosphere by lightning and by leguminous plants such as clover.
-Fire has been used by humans: in rituals; in agriculture for clearing land; for cooking; generating heat and light; for signaling; propulsion purposes; smelting; incineration of waste; cremation; and as a weapon or mode of destruction.
+Fire has been used by humans: in rituals; in agriculture for clearing land; for cooking; generating heat and light; for signaling; propulsion purposes; smelting; incineration of waste: cremation: and as a weapon or mode of destruction.
 Floods Floods occur when rain water accumulates, overflows on land and covers a land area that is not intended to be covered by water.
 Floods can also occur when there is an overflow of water from water bodies such as a river, lake, or ocean.
-As the town development occurs and about 30% of the land that previously soaked in rain water is covered by paved roads or buildings the excess water can cause floods that lead to emergencies and disaster if not well managed.
+As the town development occurs and about 30% of the land that previously soaked in rain water is covered by paved roads or buildings the excess water can cause fleeds that lead to emergencies and disaster if not well managed.
+To ensure cause noous that lead to energencies and disaster in not well managed.
 To ensure that floods are reduced the following shall be applied.
+Storm Water Disposal The storm water disposal shall be applied to guide the water falling on the roofs and onto the roads to a dam or to the river for onward flow.
+Trees Planting Floods Trees consume water as well as enable water to penetrate under the ground.
+Planting more trees shall lead to deeper soaking of rain water and more consumption of the water.
+Dam Creation The creation of a dam that excess water can flow into is another way to reduce floods.
+To ensure that the town environment and town residents, animals, plants and property are protected from floods, fire and other hazards; an emergency and disaster management system shall be incorporated to include: Fire Department and Equipment The fire department shall be responsible in ensuring that there is no fire outbreak and when a fire outbreak occurs the fire is extinguished in the fastest time Emergency possible.
+The equipment shall include the fire truck and other equipment and and Disaster materials applicable.
+Management Fire Hydrants The town shall have fire hydrants that shall be connected to the water supply system and shall be able to avail pressurized water as needed for extinguishing fire.
+Health Emergency Center.
+The Town shall have a health emergency center and plan that shall be the point the person injured shall be taken to.
+During the start of the site work the center shall be in a vehicle and shall progress to built space.